Paulsky/gallery-swiper/README.txt

 == Additional Information ==

-For more information and other WordPress plugins, visit [Wijnberg Developments](https://products.wijnberg.dev).
+For more information and other WordPress plugins, visit [Wijnberg Developments](https://products.wijnberg.dev/product-category/wordpress/plugins/).

+== Screenshots ==

+1. This GIF demonstrates the main functionality of the plugin.